aimms/how-to/Articles/550/550-demand-forecasting.rst

 In this example, we are using the library called `Forecasting <https://documentation.aimms.com/forecasting/index.html>`_.
 Library which have native a few forecast algorithms ready to use.
 Here, we are exemplifying 6 functions.
+It can be `installed <https://documentation.aimms.com/general-library/getting-started.html>`_ by selecting the library ``Forecasting`` from the AIMMS Library Repository.

 .. aimms:procedure:: pr_exampleExponentialSmoothing